KPRC GardenLine Newsletter

 Here's Randy's Weekly KPRC GardenLine Tip:

-Until next week, here's to Great Gardening from the GardenLine, heard exclusively weekend mornings from 8 to noon on Talkradio 950 KPRC.
+Until next issue, here's to Great Gardening from the GardenLine, heard exclusively weekend mornings from 8 to noon on Talkradio 950 KPRC.

 Be sure to check out Randy's event page to see where else Randy will be for the next few weekends.
 Bring your plants, bugs, and diseases for identification purpose.

-GardenLine Listeners and E-mail Tip Subscribers can purchase a copy of my new book at discounted price!
-Check it out!
+And you can still purchase a copy of my new book

 "Gulf Coast Gardening with Randy Lemmon"